dwhenson/personal-site/src/projects/manage.md

       two: "../../images/project/desktop/image-manage-preview-2@2x.jpg"
 ---

-This project was a challenge from <a href='https://www.frontendmentor.io'>Frontend Mentor</a>.
-The carousel is problematic.
+I need to say it up front: The carousel shown on small screens is problematic.
 It's not accessible, and the buttons for changing the image shown are too small.
-This is in line with the design.
-I used <a href='https://github.com/pawelgrzybek/siema'>Siema</a> for the carousel.
-But even the creator notes 'I consider carousels as an anti-pattern and I would suggest you to find a better UI pattern than carousel for your current project.'
+This is in line with the design provided.
+But I don't like it.
+I used <a href='https://github.com/pawelgrzybek/siema'>Siema</a> for the carousel, but even the package creator notes 'I consider carousels as an anti-pattern and I would suggest you to find a better UI pattern than carousel for your current project.'
 I would agree.

+I also misunderstood the design specifications, as I thought the carousel was only needed at small screen sizes.
+This was more complicated than I had hoped as I needed to set this up in a JS file before the carousel component was created.
+I achieved this using `if (width.matches) { ...add siema class }`.
+This worked, but this means that content is hidden if the viewport is expanded from the small to medium media query, which is not ideal.